-- 1. This Application is DENIED for failure to meet the criteria of Code Sec.
-25-100.1 (c) (3) respecting the requirement for installation at the outermost boundary of the right-of-way. - 2.
+- 1. This Application is DENIED as it is beyond the subject matter jurisdiction of City Code Sec.
+25-100.1. - 2.
 The Application is further DENIED as beyond the subject matter jurisdiction of Code Sec.
 25-100.1 the apparatus is not a communications service facility.

 Appeal Grounds:

-1) The City's Right of Way Ordinance ("ROWO"); to wit, City of Fort Lauderdale Code ("Code") Section 25-100 et. seq. as applied and likely on its face violates State Law; including Fla.
+- 1) The City's Right of Way Ordinance ("ROWO"); to wit, City of Fort Lauderdale Code ("Code") Section 25-100 et. seq. as applied and likely on its face violates State Law, including Fla.
 Stat.
-Chapter 347 and Federal Law including the Federal Telecommunications Act of 1996.
+Chapter 347 and Federal Law including the Federal Telecommunications Act of 1996. - 2) The denial was a departure from the essential requirements of the law. - 3) Competent substantial evidence does not exist to support the denial.

-Jonda Joseph, City Clerk City of Fort Lauderdale September 17, 2014 Page 5
+Jonda Joseph, City Clerk City of Fort Lauderdale Septemer 17, 2014 Page 3

-Please advise when the matter will be placed before the City Commission for consideration.
-Thank you.

-Sincerely,

-Hope Calhoun For the Firm

-Enclosures

-HWC/cl

-cc: Mr. Lee Feldman

-Ms. Cynthia Everett, Esq.